- Complaints are investigated for all facility types regulated by Healthcare Licensing and Surveys (HLS).

 - HLS may not be able to cite deficient practice if the facility has corrected the problem prior to the investigation, if the facility has been recently cited for the same/similar deficient practice during an annual survey or complaint investigation, if the deficient practice occurred a long time ago, or if there is no violation of state or federal regulations.

-If you have a question about, or a complaint regarding, a Wyoming home health agency, call the Home Health Hotline: 1-800-548-1367.
-This number may also be used to lodge complaints about the implementation of advance directives.
+If you have a question about, or a complaint regarding, a Wyoming Medicare/Medicaid certified home health agency or hospice facility, call the Home Health and Hospice Hotline: 1-800-548-1367.
+This number may also be used to lodge complaints about the implementation of advanced directives.
 The hotline service is available Monday through Friday from 8 a.m. to 5 p.m., excluding state holidays.